 Scrape about one-quarter of the batter over the hot brown butter.
 Fold until blended.
 Scrape the buttery batter over the remaining batter and fold until blended.
 Scrape the batter over the figs in the pan.

-Set the cake on a rack for five minutes.
+Set the cake on a rack for 5 minutes.
 Slide a slim knife or small metal spatula around the edges of the cake to detach it from the pan.
-Invert the cake onto plate.
+Invert the cake onto a plate.
 Peel off the parchment if necessary.
 Scrape any of the brown sugar syrup left in the pan or on the parchment back onto the top of the cake.
 Let the cake cool before serving.